tensorflow/benchmarks/perfzero/README.md

 ```
 tf.test.Benchmark.report_benchmark(
   iters=num_iteration,          # The number of iterations of the benchmark.

   wall_time=wall_time_sec,      # Total wall time in sec for all iterations.

-  extras={                     # key/value pairs for arbitrary metrics where key is the name of the metric and value can be either string or double.

-      'accuracy': 99.5,        # If the value is double, it is used as the value of the metric.

-      'accuracy_top_5': {      # If the value is string, it should be a json-formatted string with the following fields.
+  metrics = [                   # List of metric entries
+    {
+      'name': 'accuracy_top_5', # Metric name
-        'value': 80,           # This is used as the value of the metric
+      'value': 80,              # Metric value
-        'succeeded': True      # Optional.
-Whether the metric passes developer-defined requirement.
-This is used by PerfZero to report whether benchmark has succeeded.
-        'min_value': 80        # Optional.
-Lower bound for the metric value to succeed.
-Used to tell user why the benchmark has failed.
+      'min_value': 90,          # Optional.
+Minimum acceptable metric value for the benchmark to succeed.
-        'min_value': 100       # Optional.
-Upper bound for the metric value to succeed.
-Used to tell user why the benchmark has failed.
+      'max_value': 99           # Optional.
+Maximum acceptable metric value for the benchmark to succeed.
+    },
+    {
+      'name': 'accuracy_top_1',
+      'value': 99.5
     }
-  }
+  ]
 )
 ```